 How to Get to the Tenorio Volcano National Park

 The easiest way to get to Tenorio Volcano National Park is by car.
 Make your way towards the town of Bijagua, passing by either Cañas or Upala, depending on where your journey originates.
 From Bijagua, look for the signs for the park and take the unpaved road to the entrance.
+Or, join a day tour from La Fortuna for a full day of trails and waterfalls.

 Getting to the Rio Celeste Hideaway from Arenal